dontida10809-oss/PORTFOLIO/README.md

 ---

 ## Customer Churn Prediction
+- Analyzed customer dataset to identify churn patterns and trends.
+- Performed data preprocessing and exploratory data analysis (EDA) to prepare data for modeling.
+- Developed a Logistic Regression model to predict customers at risk of churn.
+- Identified key factors influencing churn and provided strategic recommendations to improve customer retention

 ## Web Page
 ### Importing data from the database, able to add, delete, and edit data.